Martin Booth: Career

 In England, Booth worked as a truck driver, legal clerk, wine steward, and English teacher (in Rushden).
-He also taught English at Castle School, Taunton.
+He also taught English at The Castle School, Taunton.

-In 1974 Booth was Poetry Editor of Fuller d'Arch Smith, founded by Timothy d'Arch Smith and Jean Overton Fuller.
-He had recently bought a house in Knotting in North Bedfordshire, and was instrumental in finding Fuller a house in Wymington which also became the registered office of the company.
+In 1974 Booth was poetry editor of Fuller d'Arch Smith, set up by Timothy d'Arch Smith and Jean Overton Fuller.
+He had bought a house in Knotting, Bedfordshire, and was instrumental in finding Fuller a house in Wymington which also became the registered office of the company.

-Booth first made his name as a poet and as a publisher by producing elegant volumes by British and American poets, including slim volumes of work by Sylvia Plath and Ted Hughes.
+Booth first made his name as a poet and as a publisher by producing volumes by British and American poets, including Sylvia Plath and Ted Hughes.
 His own books of verse include The Knotting Sequence (1977), featuring the character Cnot who founded the hamlet Knotting.
-The book was named for the village in which Booth was living at the time.
-The book features a series of lyrics in which he seeks links between the present and the Saxon past, and the man called Knot who gave his name to the village.
-Booth also accumulated a library of contemporary verse, which allowed him to produce anthologies and lectures.

-In the late 1970s Booth turned mainly to writing fiction.
+In the late 1970s Booth started to write fiction.
 His first successful novel, Hiroshima Joe, was published in 1985.
 The book is based on what he heard from a man he met as a boy in Hong Kong and contains passages set in that city during the Second World War.

-Booth was a veteran traveller who retained an enthusiasm for flying, also expressed in his poems, such as "Kent Says" and In Killing the Moscs.
+Booth was a keen traveller who enjoyed flying, expressed in his poems, such as "Kent Says" and In Killing the Moscs.
 His interest in observing and studying wildlife resulted in a book about Jim Corbett, a big-game hunter and expert on man-eating tigers.

 Many of Booth's works were linked to the British imperial past in China, Hong Kong and Central Asia.
 Booth was also fond of the United States, where he had many poet friends, and of Italy, which features in many of his later poems and in his novel A Very Private Gentleman (1990).

 Booth's novel Industry of Souls was shortlisted for the 1998 Booker Prize.